Astragalus benefits as illustrated by plant parts

 As an herbal remedy, Astragalus has been used as an immune modulator and as a tonic for the treatment of nephritis and diabetes.
 It was also used to counter fatigue.

-Anti-aging effects- an extract filled with TA-65 was observed to have an age reversal effect on the immune system In vitro.
+Anti-aging effects- An extract filled with TA-65 was observed to have an age reversal effect on the immune system in vitro.
+Astragaloside 4, flavonoids, and polysaccharides exhibited this through activating telomerase and maintaining telomere length, thus delaying cellular senescence.
 (Liu 2017)

-Anticancer properties– the isoflavone formononetin fights cancer progression by inducing apoptosis, arresting cell cycle, and targeting the halting of metastasis through disrupting various cancer pathways.
-(Jiang 2019)
+Anticancer properties– The isoflavone formononetin fights cancer progression by inducing apoptosis, arresting cell cycle, and targeting the halting of metastasis through disrupting various cancer pathways.

 Common forms and dosing for adults include: